MicrosoftDocs/win32-pr.de-de/desktop-src/DevNotes/fulimestyle.md

 ---
 # <a name="fulimestyle-function"></a>FUlIMEStyle-Funktion

-Gibt an, ob ein nicht farbiger Stil einen Unterstreichungsstil aufgibt.
+Gibt an, ob ein Nicht-Farbstil über einen Unterstreichungsstil verfügt.

 ## <a name="syntax"></a>Syntax